deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 The Importance of Pop Pop Ret
 ---
 Awesome!
 We can control what gets stored in the SEH chain.
 You may be asking yourself, "How are we going to leverage this information?"
-Remember when I talked about the location of SEH when an exception occurs?
+Remember when I talked about the location of nSEH when an exception occurs?
 The value is `esp+8`.
 This is where that tidbit of information comes in handy.
 Let's take a step back and remember how assembler commands work for a second.

 A `pop` instruction will generally remove a register off of the stack.
 The stack (for our purposes here) grows downward to lower memory addresses.
 When a `pop` instruction is executed, the value of the current stack pointer (ESP) **INCREASES** by 4 bytes.
 A `ret`, or return, instruction will load the current value of the stack pointer into the instruction pointer (EIP).

 If we fill SEH with a `pop <register> pop <register> ret` chain we can move our current stack pointer (ESP) 8 bytes upward in memory (4 bytes for each `pop` instruction).
-If SEH is located at the current ESP value plus 8 bytes, a `pop pop` sequence will take our current stack pointer and fill it with SEH's value (which is `esp+8`).
-The last `ret` instruction, as explained above, will take our ESP (which now contains our SEH value) and place it into EIP.
+If nSEH is located at the current ESP value plus 8 bytes, a `pop pop` sequence will take our current stack pointer and fill it with nSEH's value (which is `esp+8`).
+The last `ret` instruction, as explained above, will take our ESP (which now contains our nSEH value) and place it into EIP.
 Henceforth, we can control what gets loaded into the instruction pointer (EIP)!

 We don't actually mind that registers will be popped off of the stack from our `pop pop ret` chain- we only care that ESP increases when a `pop` instruction is executed.
 Mona has a nice feature to search for `pop pop ret` chain.
 Here is the command used in Immunity: `!mona seh`(Again, I know it is hard to see, so i zoomed in on the addresses in the second image):
 <img src="{{ site.url }}{{ site.baseurl }}/images/poppopret.png" alt="">